 UK Visa Application Process for Ukrainian Refugees

-This page descirbes the visa application process as it was before 7th December 2023, when the UK Government made some important changes to the process.
+This page describes the visa application process as it was before 7th December 2023, when the UK Government made some important changes to the process.
 We have kept this page in case your visa was approved before this date, and you need to refer to it.

 The up to date process can be found here: Applying For A Visa